The Nova Scotia Duck Tolling Retriever has a long and storied history.

-The Nova Scotia Duck Toller loves to run and swim; it is a highly competitive and athletic breed which is a regular participant in a myriad of dog sports.
+The Nova Scotia Duck Toller loves to run and swim; it is a highly competitive and athletic breed that is a regular participant in a myriad of dog sports.

 It would be prudent to consider signing your Nova Scotia Duck Toller up for dog sport competitions if you believe you have a winner in your family.

 Nova Scotia Duck Tolling Retriever Health and Conditions